Family 3min Read

 Using age-appropriate language lets your kids know and prepare themselves for hurricanes.
 Inform them of possible outcomes if and when they have to leave their home.
 It is important to warn children about hurricanes.
 Explain to them that a hurricane is something that could injure people or cause damage.

 Talk about the possible things that could be affected by the storm, like the fact that you may have phone and power outages.
-Inform your kids of the many people who can help them during a disaster and to not be afraid of firemen, policemen, paramedics, or other emergency officials.
+Inform your kids of the many people who can help them during a disaster, and to not be afraid of firemen, policemen, paramedics, or other emergency officials.

 3. Monitor the news.